 You can also go into a steam room (NOT a sauna—a sauna is very dry and will have the opposite effect on your voice

-Certain times of the year or high altitudes can be especially dry, which will affect your voice.
+Certain times of the year or high altitudes can be especially dry, which will affect your voice and vocal health..
 If you wake up with a dry throat every morning during the winter, a humidifier is a great way to get more moisture into the air.

 Just make sure that you keep your humidifier clean; some models make this tricky!

 Using a steamer is a great way to quickly and directly hydrate your vocal folds, especially for singers or other performers who use their voices in demanding and extraordinary ways.

 However, this is not an alternative to drinking plenty of water!